adessoTurkey-dotNET/BctSP/README.md

 ```

 - Create a request that inherits from the BctSpBaseRequest.
 The generic argument of the BctSpBaseRequest should be the response type of the request that inherits BctSpBaseResponse.
-- The request should have 2 class attributes, sp/function name and command type.
+- The request should have a class attributes whichs arguments should be sp/function name and command type.

 ```cs
     [BctSpAttribute("GetProductsByPrice", BctSP.Enums.BctSpCommandType.StoredProcedure)]
     public class GetProductsByPriceRequest : BctSpBaseRequest<GetProductsByPriceResponse>
     {
         public decimal ProductPrice { get; set; }
     }
 ```